Catrionamcd/ViewsIt-Site/README.md

 ![Data Model](assets/images/ViewsIt-Data-Model.png)
 ## User Stories
 * Site visitor to view list of approved channels.
-* Site visitor to view posts in channels
+* Site visitor to view posts in channels.
 * Site visitor to view stats for a post, see how many likes there are.
 * Site visitor to use search for author, channel topic or post title.
 * Account Registration for site vistor.